yonatanbitton/wysiwyr/README.md

 After downloading the dataset and images, you can proceed with the VQ2_ZeroShot and end-to-end classification methods as described below.

+Some datasets are obtained from public resources.
+To process the Winoground dataset, accept their terms and download the `jsonl` files from the huggingface repository (https://huggingface.co/datasets/facebook/winoground/blob/main/data/examples.jsonl) and run `datasets/process_winoground.py` to convert it to the binary SeeTRUE format.

 ## VQ2 Zero-Shot Method

 This method involves a pipeline based on question generation and visual question answering models.
 We use the Q-Squared repository (https://github.com/orhonovich/q-squared) to create the question-answering pairs.
 In this section, we demonstrate the steps to generate the QA pairs, evaluate them using a VQA model, and visualize the outputs.